abpframework/abp/docs/en/Community-Articles/15-08-2022-How-to-Design-Multi-Lingual-Entity/How-to-Design-Multi-Lingual-Entity.md

 #### Acme.BookStore.Domain

-In the `Books` folder, create the `BookTranslation` class as follows.
+In the `Books` folder, create the `BookTranslation` class as follows:

 ```csharp
 public class BookTranslation : Entity, IObjectTranslation